itsOwen/LetMeReShade/README.md

 ## 📋 Prerequisites

 - Decky Loader installed on your Steam Deck
-- Internet connection for initial setup and shader downloads
+- An internet connection for initial setup and shader downloads
 - Some free space for shader storage

 ## 🚀 Installation

-**Note:** I just wanted to point out that reshade cause conflict with FGMOD as they both uses some dlls.
-I might be able to do a workaround, but for now, you have to use either one.
-So, whenever you want to use FGMOD, just uninstall/unpatch the game from the ReShade plugin(which will remove all reshade files) and then patch using FGMOD to use FGMOD without any issues, and vice versa.
+**Note:** ReShade conflicts with FGMOD as both use some of the same DLL files.
+I might be able to implement a workaround, but for now, you must choose between them.
+If you want to use FGMOD, uninstall/unpatch the game from the ReShade plugin (which will remove all ReShade files), then patch the game using FGMOD.
+To switch back to ReShade, reverse the process.

+### Installation Steps

-1. Download the Latest Releases
+1. Download the latest release.
-2. Extract the files to to homebrew/plugins/(foldername)
+2. Extract the files to `homebrew/plugins/(foldername)`.
 3. Restart your Steam Deck.
-4. Done, Enjoy!
+4. Done!
+Enjoy your enhanced graphics!

 ## 📷 Video Guide